nodejs/node/doc/api/addons.md

 the [bindings][] package to load the compiled module.

-While the `bindings` package implementation is more sophisticated in how it locates Addon modules, it is essentially using a try-catch pattern similar to:
+While the `bindings` package implementation is more sophisticated in how it locates Addon modules, it is essentially using a `try…catch` pattern similar to:

 ```js
 try {